Cities of Turkmenistan

-Districts and cities with district status are headed by a presidentially appointed häkim (district governor or city mayor).
-Three cities in Turkmenistan, Ashgabat, Arkadag, and Turkmenbashy, are further subdivided into boroughs with district status, each with its häkim.
-Cities "in a district" and towns are headed by an elected council (geňeş) chaired by an arçyn, who serves as both council chair and mayor.
+Cities with district status, along with regular districts, are headed by a presidentially appointed häkim, translated as "governor" or "mayor" in the case of a city.
+Three cities in Turkmenistan, Aşgabat, Arkadag, and Turkmenbaşy, are further subdivided into boroughs with district status, each of them having its own häkim.
+Cities within a district are subordinated to the district's institutions and are administered jointly.
+Those cities are headed by a geňeş, an elected council chaired by an arçyn ("elder") who serves as both chairman and mayor.